ElectricDinoLab/Matlab_learning/README.md

-some basic matlab commands to get started
+short modules containing basic matlab commands to get acquainted with the program.